guspatagonico/gsupload-python/README.md

 gsupload -r src/**/*.js # May fail or behave unexpectedly
 ```

-**Why this matters:** Without quotes, if you have `file1.txt` and `file2.txt` in your current directory and run `gsupload -r *.txt`, your shell will expand this to `gsupload -r file1.txt file2.txt`, which only uploads those two files instead of recursively finding all `.txt` files as intended.
+**Example:** Without quotes, if you have `file1.txt` and `file2.txt` in your current directory and run `gsupload -r *.txt`, your shell will expand this to `gsupload -r file1.txt file2.txt`, which only uploads those two files instead of recursively finding all `.txt` files as intended.

 ### Examples